zesty-co/terraform-kompass-compute/README.md

 The `kompass_compute` module and the `ecr` module output a `helm_values_yaml` variable that can be used to pass values to the Helm chart.

-These `helm_values_yaml` variables inform the controllers of the location of the deployed cloud resources, such as SQS queues, S3 VPC endpoints, and IAM roles, and ECR pull-through cache rules.
+These `helm_values_yaml` variables inform the controllers of the location of the deployed cloud resources, such as SQS queues, S3 VPC endpoints, IAM roles, and ECR pull-through cache rules.
 You can use it in your Helm chart as follows:

 ```hcl